 General Adult Diabetes Clinic

-* Newly diagnosed patients aged 16 – 18 years should go directly to the Young Adult Clinic (Dundee and Perth) or General Adult Diabetes Clinics (Angus and St Andrew’s).
-Those newly diagnosed, who present in Diabetic ketoacdisosis under age of 18 years should be sent into paediatrics for emergency management.
+* Newly diagnosed patients aged 16 -18 years should go directly to the Young Adult Clinic (Dundee and Perth) or General Adult Diabetes Clinics).
+Note that those newly diagnosed, who present in diabetic ketoacdisosis under age of 18 years should be sent in to paediatrics for emergency management.
 Communication between the Adult and Paediatric service is essential to ensure appropriate care is provided according to the needs of each individual patient.

-** Paediatric staff (medical and nursing) will accompany all patients transferring to the Young Adult Clinic/General Adult Diabetes Clinics to their first appointment to facilitate “hand over” and ensure a smooth transition.
+** Paediatric staff (medical and nursing) will be in attendance during the transition clinic which will also be attended by the Young Adult Diabetes team and therefore facilitate “hand over” and ensure a smooth transition.

 *** Flexible